donbr/agentic-chat/outputs/documents/study_guide.md

 **Multi-Agent Systems**: "A system that can leverage reasoning from multiple independent agents to make dynamic decisions in an application flow" *([Part 3](https://www.youtube.com/live/qQ6nCN6ynXo))*.

 **OpenAI Agents SDK**: Evolution from Swarm (October 2024), providing orchestration for multi-agent workflows with "routines and handoffs" as key constructs *([Part 3](https://www.youtube.com/live/qQ6nCN6ynXo))*.

+### The Atomic Agent Concept
+**Fundamental Definition**: The canonical agent is simply *([Part 3](https://www.youtube.com/live/qQ6nCN6ynXo))*:
+- "All it is is the LLM decides whether or not to call a tool or not call a tool"
+- **Single decision point**: Tool usage vs. direct response
+- **The OG Agent**: "That's the canonical agent...that's the OG agent"
+- **Atomic Building Block**: All complex multi-agent systems build from this fundamental unit
+- **Complexity Expansion**: Everything else is complexity that "expands rapidly" beyond the atomic level

 **Critical Decision Framework**: "Do I really need dynamic reasoning to solve the task more effectively than a rigid workflow could?" - only build agents when true agency is needed *([Part 3](https://www.youtube.com/live/qQ6nCN6ynXo))*.